CovOpen/CovQuestions/json-logic/README.md

 question_id.option.option_id.selected // True or false, indicating if option_id was selected
 ```

 For date-specific questions, `value` is the date difference to the current date in days.

-### Special Variables

-We need to introduce a set of special meta variables:
-* the date when the survey was conducted
+Current date always refers to the moment when the questionaire was conducted.
-* tbd.
+If the answers and results are to be saved, it needs to be stored with the given answers to allow reproducible results.

 ### Working with dates